February 01, 2022 4 min read

 There are also effects that assist the rider, including the gyroscopic effect of the wheels and the steering torque effect of rake.
 But, neither of these effects is directly responsible for keeping the bike upright.
 And since we're interested on what it is that the rider is doing to keep the bike balanced, we're going to ignore these effects.

 A rider balances a bike by steering.
-More accurately, a rider balances a bike by using steering to constantly generate centrifugal force in a way that counteracts the gravitational force pulling the bike over.
+More accurately, a rider balances a bike by using steering to constantly keep the wheels centered under the center of mass of the bike.
 If that makes perfect sense to you, you can stop reading - you have graduated.
 If that only kind of makes sense to you, or if you are totally confused, no worries.
 We're going to break this down nice an easy.
 And if you are still with me, good news: pictures are coming up

-When a person rides a bike, this balancing act between centrifugal force and gravity is ongoing.
-The rider is constantly correcting for lean.
+When a person rides a bike, the rider is constantly correcting for lean -- constantly steering to move the wheels under the center of mass.
 The rider's brain is making very rapid and precise adjustments without the rider consciously thinking about it.
 The ability to make these constant precise adjustments to maintain balance is the essential skill that young riders need to learn.

 Once you learn how to balance a bike, it happens without thinking.
 It's as intuitive as walking.
 Because balancing a bike feels so intuitive, sometimes we forget how frustrating it was to learn the skill in the first place.
 If we (1) empathize with the frustration of learners and (2) understand the mechanics of bike balance, then we can start to make changes to the way that we teach kids to ride that will make the process less scary, more fun and easier.